MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 ## Device and gateway layer

-Select IoT hardware that meets the business and technical requirements of the solution.
-Define appropriate testing procedures to ensure the operational reliability of your IoT devices and gateways.
+This layer represents the physical or virtual device and gateway hardware deployed at the edge or on premises.
+Organizations must select IoT hardware that meets business and technical requirements, and define appropriate testing procedures to ensure operational reliability.

-For a greenfield project that uses new hardware, you have more flexibility in device types, required firmware and connectivity features, and technical specification.
-You might need to select devices that comply with certain regional certification requirements and regulations such as CE, FCC, UL, PCI, or FDA.
+Greenfield projects that use new hardware usually have more flexibility in device types, firmware and connectivity features, and technical specifications.
+You might need to select devices that comply with regional certification requirements or regulations such as CE, FCC, UL, PCI, or FDA.

-For brownfield projects that already have hardware deployed, there are typically more restrictions on hardware.
-Depending on your scenario, you might need to look for other types of hardware, such as protocol or identity translation devices, or connectivity gateways such as Bluetooth to MQTT gateway.
+Brownfield projects that already have hardware deployed typically have more hardware restrictions.
+You might need to look for other types of hardware, such as protocol or identity translation devices, or connectivity gateways such as Bluetooth to MQTT gateway.

-The [Azure Device Catalog](https://devicecatalog.azure.com) helps you find and select hardware from certified partners that's been certified by the IoT device certification program and is compatible with Azure IoT services.
-The Device Catalog has search and filter capabilities you can use to find IoT hardware that meets your solution requirements.
+[Azure Certified Device Program](https://www.microsoft.com/azure/partners/azure-certified-device) certification validates that a device can connect with Azure IoT Hub and securely provision through the IoT Hub Device Provisioning Service (DPS).
+The [Azure Certified Device Catalog](https://devicecatalog.azure.com) can help you find and select certified partner hardware.
+The Device Catalog has search and filter capabilities you can use to find hardware that meets your solution requirements.

 An important feature to look for in Azure IoT-certified hardware is Azure Plug-and-Play and Digital Twins Definition Language (DTDL) compatibility.
 These features ensure that devices integrate seamlessly with services such as Azure IoT Central and Azure Digital Twins.
 For Azure IoT Edge scenarios, it's important to find catalog devices that have the [IoT Edge Managed](/azure/certification/program-requirements-edge-managed) certification.
 This certification guarantees the device can run the IoT Edge runtime, and enables deployment and management of IoT Edge modules that support edge processing and analytics workloads.

 Device components and spares must be available to cover maintenance and support contracts for the lifetime of the solution.
-Ensure a timely and secure equipment supply at the start of the project, as this requirement can be expensive to introduce later.
-Use a trusted vendor chain and consider dual or multi supply sources.
+Ensure a timely and secure equipment supply at the start of the project, because this requirement can be expensive to introduce later.
+Use a trusted vendor chain and consider dual or multiple supply sources.

 ## Ingestion and communication layer